CMPSC-580-Allegheny-College-Spring-2024/exemplarproject-hayleepierce/README.md

     - `python -m pip install -r requirements.txt`
 4. Start the dashboard by running the following command:
     - `python -m streamlit run src/main.py`
-5. Type in your desired search in the search bar
+5. Enter your desired search into the search bar

 ```
 TODO: The result of your work will be the delivery of some type of artifact which will likely contain software programming solutions (i.e., Python code, HTML pages, or similar).
 To allow the user to experience and execute your artifact, you must first explain how to set up the initial conditions to run or use the artifact.
 Be sure to offer explicit details and instructions regarding the installation of the necessary foundational libraries, drivers, external software projects, containers and similar types of tertiary software which are involved in executing your artifact.
 Once these initial software installations have been completed, then you are asked to offer the necessary instructions for actually executing the artifact.
 For this, please provide all command line parameters or associated bash commands for execution.
 Please remember that users are unwilling to "figure-out" how to use code in absence of the essential instructions concerning the execution of project artifacts.